github/gh-ost/doc/command-line-flags.md

 ### transaction-isolation

-Defaults to REPEATABLE-READ.
+Defaults to `REPEATABLE-READ`.
 Configures the session-level transaction isolation level used for applier and inspector connections.
+Possible values: `REPEATABLE-READ` or `READ-COMMITTED`.

 ### tungsten